aws-samples/sqlservertools/RDSDiscovery/readme.md

 ## Troubleshooting
 If you receive error similar to the one below , that means the sqlserver PS module is not loaded into your system
 ![image](https://user-images.githubusercontent.com/95581204/194915978-410cd417-9dec-4a83-a4c5-9030cd8942fd.png)
-To install the Powershell module for sql server ,first make sure you start powershell as admin . then run below command seperatley
+To install the PowerShell module for SQl server, first make sure you start PowerShell as admin. then run below command separately

 1-Set-ExecutionPolicy RemoteSigned